mdymel/heroku-buildpack-mono/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run [ASP.NET](http://friism.com/running-net-on-heroku) and [Katana/OWIN applications](http://friism.com/running-owin-katana-apps-on-heroku).

-It uses [nginx](http://www.mono-project.com/FastCGI_Nginx) as the web server and runs on Mono 3.10.0.
+It uses [nginx](http://www.mono-project.com/FastCGI_Nginx) as the web server and runs on Mono 4.0.1.

+## Changes from Friism's version

+* Downloads Mono packages from GitHub, not S3
+* Runs on Mono 4.0.1, not 3.10.0

 ## Usage